 Modelling the sub-regional network topology requires the capacity outlook model to use sub-regional inputs, including demand traces.
-These traces are based on the regional demand traces developed as part of the Electricity Demand Forecasting Methodology5.
+These traces are generated at a sub-regional scale and to ensure alignment with the regional level, they are reconciled accordingly.
+The methodology is outlined in the Electricity Demand Forecasting Methodology.